stingyemperor/artisan-static/source/_posts/Final Report.md

-* Initially, I was trying to use a deep learning based which included training a GAN on 3D models based on [Wu et al., 2016] but I could not understand how to generalize it for free form shapes.
+* Initially, I was trying to use a deep learning based method which included training a GAN on 3D models based on [Wu et al., 2016] but I could not understand how to generalize it for free form shapes.
 So in order to have some results for this project, I decided to implement it in blender instead.
 * Blenders’s python API is poorly documented, so I had to experiment a lot in order to find how scripts were to be written
-* The trickiest case is when there are a bunch of overshot lines, and we need to be able to identify and ignore them.
+* The trickiest case is when there are a bunch of overshot lines and the sketch does not formn a closed loop, and we need to be able to identify and ignore them.
 My current implementation does not work perfectly and sometimes there are some extra vertices remaining

 ### <span style="text-decoration:underline;">Results</span>

-Overall, I would not say that my results are particularly new, as there are other programs out there that have more functions[Bae., et al. 2008], but most of them are discontinued or not commercially available.
+Overall, I would not say that my results are particularly new, as there are other programs out there that have a simpler interface while providing more functionality[Bae., et al. 2008], but most of them are discontinued or not commercially available.
 As far as blender goes, I could not find any tool that does what my implemented program does.
-A big aspect to work on is skething in a 3D canvas instead of a 2D canvas so that depth can be controlled by the user.
+A big aspect I want to work on is sketching in a 3D canvas instead of a 2D canvas so that depth can be controlled by the user.
-In its current state, the program lacks all the necessary tools to be a useful tool, but I believe that once I fix some inconsistencies and add a better way to control the depth of the created object, it can be a useful tool for concept artists and people new to 3D modelling software.
+In its current state, the program lacks all the necessary tools to be a useful to an artist, but I believe that once I fix some inconsistencies and add a better way to control the depth of the created object, it can be a useful tool for concept artists and people new to 3D modelling software.

 I did not achieve the goals I set.
 I believe that the main reason is that I was not able to get any good results with my initial approach of utilizing deep learning, and thus I did not have much time left to experiment with blender to get satisfactory results.